orientechnologies/orientdb-docs/Concurrency.md

 ## Optimistic Concurrency in OrientDB

 Optimistic concurrency control is used in environments with low data contention.
 That is, where conflicts are rare and transactions can complete without the expense of managing locks and without having transactions wait for locks to clear.
-This means a reduced throughput over other concurrency control methods.
+This means an increased throughput over other concurrency control methods.

 OrientDB uses OCC for both [Atomic Operations](Concurrency.md#atomic-operations) and [Transactions](Concurrency.md#transactions).